 If need be, you can connect their preschool teachers with Primary 1 teachers to help them understand how to help your child.

-One way you can have your child’s back is by taking care of their belongings.
+One way you can have your child’s back is by teaching them to take care of their belongings.
 Children are forgetful and can take a while to organise their things at school.

 To ensure that they do it well, you can label all the belongings with your child’s name and also instruct them to be mindful of their things at school.